OmarDadabhoy/stock-scanner/README.md

 This will create the virtual environment, activate it, and then install all needed packages

+Run this command to keep the keys file from getting updated

+'''git update-index --assume-unchanged keys'''

 ## Usage

 When running either script, they will ask a series of questions which then makes calls to reddit with your information and grabs the information necessary.
 The difference is that the RedditScannerPraw can process comments as well making it a bit more useful in most cases.